Now that my daughter is coming up to 2½ years old I have begun to wonder what is the best time to get her to start playing golf.

 Golf is a lifetime sport and people have a lifetime to enjoy it.

 There is also no requirement to become one of the best players in the world.

-Golf is a unique game where players can be as old as 92 as well 2 and generations of families can play together all at the same time.
+Golf is a unique game where players can be as old as 92 as well as 2 years old and generations of families can play together all at the same time.

 As long as you have a basic level of fitness and flexibility you can play golf.

 That is not to dismiss the advantages of starting to play golf early however.

 “Kids who start young are much more likely to play golf as adults.”US Kids Golf Foundation

 There is no problem at all exposing a child to golf as early as 2 and there is a school of thought that like skiing, where kids who are barely able to walk are already skiing, that a 1-year-old is old enough.